hpe-storage/python-hpedockerplugin/README.md

 HPE Docker Volume Plugin is an open source project that provides persistent storage and features for your containerized applications using HPE 3PAR StoreServ Storage arrays.

-The HPE Docker Volume Plugin supports popular container platforms like Docker, Kubernetes, OpenShift and soon SuSE CaaS/CAP (coming in v3.0)
+The HPE Docker Volume Plugin supports popular container platforms like Docker, Kubernetes, OpenShift and soon SuSE CaaS/CAP

 ## HPE Docker Volume Plugin Overview